The-Devoyage/graphql-mailer/README.md

 });
 ```

-Use the package `@the-devoyage/mailer-connect` to quickly set up a typed and reusable connection to your mailer api.
+Avoid having to write numerous `POST` request with the package `@the-devoyage/mailer-connect`, which can be [purchased here](https://basetools.io/checkout/wp7QYNNO), to quickly set up a typed and reusable connection to an external mailer service from your current API.

 ```ts
 const sent = await mailer.send({ triggeredContent, defaultContent });